-A simple indication to trigger job queueing is the count of available RUs in the cluster.
-This, however, does not yield sufficient insight into the quality of available RUs.
-If most RUs have poor quality for an incoming job, it may be better for it to wait.
-Unfortunately, a naïve quality check involves accessing the state of the whole cluster, which would introduce prohibitive overheads.
+A simple indication to trigger job queueing is the count of available RUs.
+This, however, does not yield sufficient insight into the quality of available resources.
+If most RUs have poor quality for an incoming job, queueing may be preferable.
+Unfortunately, a naïve quality check involves accessing the whole cluster state, with prohibitive overheads.
 Instead, we maintain a small amount of coarse-grain information which allows for a fast check.
-We leverage the information on contention scores that is already maintained for each RU to construct a contention score vector $[C_1 C_2 \dots C_N]$ from the resource contention $C_i$ it experiences in each of its resources, due to interference from neighboring RUs.
-We use locality sensitive hashing (LSH) based on random selection to hash these vectors into a small set of buckets [1,9,30].
+We leverage the information on contention scores that is already maintained per RU to construct a contention score vector $[C_1 C_2 ...
+C_N]$ from the contention C_i the RU experiences in each resource, due to interference from neighboring RUs.
+We use locality sensitive hashing (LSH) based on random selection to hash these vectors into a small set of buckets [1, 9, 30].
 LSH computes the cosine distance between vectors and assigns RUs with similar contention scores in the respective resources to the same bucket.
-We also separate RUs by platform type to account for heterogeneity.
 We only keep a single count of available RUs for each bucket.
-The hash for an RU (and the counter of the corresponding bucket) needs to be recalculated upon instantiation or completion of a job in an RU.
+The hash for an RU (and the counter of that bucket) is recalculated upon instantiation or completion of a job.
 Updating the per-bucket counters is a fast operation, out of the critical path for scheduling.
 Note that excluding updates in RU status, LSH is only performed once.